wp-plugins/hashtagger/readme.txt

 = What characters can a hashtag include? =

-The hashtag detection follows the rules for hastags on Twitter, Facebook and Google+.
-The minimum length for a hastag is 2 characters.
+The hashtag detection follows the rules for hashtags on Twitter, Facebook and Google+.
+The minimum length for a hashtag is 2 characters.
 A hashtag must not start with a number.
 A hashtag not only ends at a space but also at punctuation marks and other special characters.
 A hashtag may contain underscores.

 = Does this also work for pages? =